The categoricity spectrum of large abstract elementary classes: AECs with arbitrarily large models

 \section{AECs with arbitrarily large models}

 An AEC $\K$ has \emph{arbitrarily large models} if $\K_{\ge \chi} \neq \emptyset$ for all cardinals $\chi$.
-Equivalently, $\K$ is a large category.
+Equivalently, $\K$ is a large category (in the sense that it has a proper class of nonisomorphic objects).
 In this section, we recall some basic facts about AECs with arbitrarily large models.
 We study in particular a weakening of categoricity called \emph{semisolvability}, equivalent in the first-order case to superstability.

 The following is a sufficient condition for an AEC to have arbitrarily large models:

 \begin{fact}[{\cite[I.1.11]{shelahaecbook}}] Let $\K$ be an AEC.
 If $\K_{\ge \chi} \neq \emptyset$ for all $\chi < \hanf{\LS (\K)}$, then $\K$ has arbitrarily large models. \end{fact}